 The Dilly also has 24-hour room service, which comes highly recommended.
 Their rooms, including family suites, are spacious and comfortable.

 You might want to consider booking a Dilly Family Days vacation.
 It includes a family-friendly West End walking tour and a visit to the Terrace for some milk and cookies.

 If you’re looking to stay in Mayfair, one of London’s most vibrant and literary neighbourhoods, consider the Brown’s Hotel, just off Piccadilly.
 It’s a luxurious yet quaint hotel with a long history and all of the contemporary amenities necessary for a family trip.

 The closest tube station is Piccadilly Circus, but children will also enjoy exploring Green Park, walking to Hyde Park or the theatre district.
 Stop in for a meal at Beck on Brown’s, the hotel restaurant, or for a more casual bite to eat, visit Donovan’s Bar or the English Tea Room.

-The hotel offers free Wi-Fi in all of their 115 well-appointed rooms and suites.
+The hotel offers free Wi-Fi in all of its 115 well-appointed rooms and suites.
 Consider booking a family suite, so everyone has enough room.
-Very little ones will be charmed by the hotel’s mascot, Albemarle, a little money who lives in the drawing room piano.
+Very little ones will be charmed by the hotel’s mascot, Albemarle, a little money who lives in the drawing-room piano.

 Don’t forget to visit the front desk and ask for their special monkey teddy bear turndown service.
 There’s also a VIP kid’s library with a special library card for access.